Tampa Criminal Defense Lawyer

 Misdemeanors may not leave you in as difficult a position, but if you’re being charged with one, you should still fight back.
 You could still receive jail time, and while your fines may not leave you in as much debt, they may still harm you.

-A prison sentence for a misdemeanor shouldn’t be more than a year, and your fines shouldn’t exceed $1,000.
+A jail sentence for a misdemeanor shouldn’t be more than a year, and your fines shouldn’t exceed $1,000.
 Those penalties can disrupt your life, though, making it difficult to provide for yourself and your family.
 You may also be sentenced to community service or other programs.
 For example, a drug conviction may require you to attend therapy or educational programs about the dangers of drug use.
-Depending on the type of crime, the effects can vary, so you’ll need to be prepared to take action to avoid these effects.

 You Can Expect Further Consequences